← All Guides

 The Reality

 Family caregivers provide an estimated $600 billion worth of unpaid care annually.
-While you can't capture all that value, these programs can provide meaningful income—and recognition—for your work.
+While you can't capture all that value, these programs can provide meaningful income, and recognition, for your work.

 5 Ways to Get Paid as a Family Caregiver